UNOmaha-Course-GroupPorjects/ISQA3420/CurrentDeliveries/DFDDictionary.md

 Project Code File - A source code file being submitted into a specified project.

-Project Code File: Add
+Project Code File: Add - An SQL Insert Into Query that adds the Project's new source code file, to a Database.

-Integration Report

-Proprietary Code: Query

-Proprietary Code: Files

-Proprietary Code: Found
+Integration Report - A report that tells us whether or not the Project code file was successfully added to the Project DB.

+Proprietary Code: Query - An SQL Select Query for Proprietary code found in the given Project Code File.

+Proprietary Code Found - Proprietary Source Code and it's related project information found in the provided Project Code File.

-OS Code: Query - An SQL Query for any OS Code files based upon the provided source code file.
+OS Code: Query - An SQL Select Query for any OS Code files based upon the provided project source code file.

-OS Code: Files

-OS Code: Found

-OS Approved Use: Query

-OS Approved Use: Info

-Licencing Obligations

-Project Code File
+OS Code Found - Open Source Code and it's related Package information found in the provided Project Code File.

+Licencing Obligations - Any obligations that may need to be addressed given any found OS's use.

-OS Approved Use and Compliance
+OS Approved Use and Compliance - Whether the Project Code File can be used, and complies with all obligations and policies.